-Hate crimes, sometimes called bias-motivated crimes, are crimes committed because of the victim's race, religion, ethnicity, gender, sexual orientation, or disability.
+Hate crimes, sometimes called bias-motivated crimes, are crimes committed because of the victim's actual or perceived race, religion, ethnicity, gender, sexual orientation, or disability.
 Hate crime laws vary from state to state.
-Not all state laws protect against all categories or types of bias crimes, and some states do not have any laws against hate crimes.
+Not all state laws protect against all categories or types of bias crimes, and a few states don't have any laws against hate crimes.
 There are also federal laws against hate crimes that sometimes provide greater protection than state laws.

 Oftentimes, a defendant's own statements (to police or others) are the only evidence of bias.
-For example, imagine a person who rails against homosexuals to anyone who will listen, using slurs and threatening to beat up gay people.
+For example, imagine a person who rails against gays and lesbians to anyone who will listen, using slurs and threatening to beat up gay people.
 The person then attacks a gay couple, hitting them and causing injury, while yelling insults about the couple's sexual orientation.
 The defendant is charged with a hate crime and the statements made before and during the attack are introduced as evidence of bias.
-It is the defendant's act (of attacking two people), not the speech, that is criminal.
-However, the defendant's speech can be used of evidence of his intent.
+It is the defendant's act (of attacking two people)—not the speech—that is criminal.
+However, the defendant's speech can be used as evidence of his intent.

 If you are charged with or accused of committing a hate crime, you should talk to a local criminal defense attorney.
 An attorney can explain the law in your state and help you present the strongest possible defense.